 By observing Navratri fast you are serving a dual purpose one is worshiping Goddess Durga and on the other, you are detoxifying your body.
 In the Navratri, the detox diet makes sure your food has goodness from all the Sattvik ingredients with lots of water, without which your detox will be incomplete.
 Avoid fried food and opt for a steamed version instead, include yogurt and lassi in your diet to keep you full and optimum fluids in your body.
 Here is the list of fasting food and beverages you can have in Navratri to detox your body, enhance digestion, and increase positivity.

 The best way to detoxify your body is to drink a lot of water, which will help you in eliminating waste from the body and give energy to the body to cleanse itself of toxins.
 Adding fresh lemon juice to water is a good way to enhance its taste, you can sip lemon water throughout the day during Navratri fast.

 Buckwheat (kuttu) flour, water chestnut (singhara) flour, amaranth (rajgira) flour, and millet (saame) flour are the flours that you can eat during Navratri fast.
 These are gluten-free flours and are considered a healthy alternative to wheat flour.
 Sabudana is also one of the rich sources of protein in the body which you can eat during fast.

 Jaggery instead of regular sugar

-Rock salt, or sendha namak is the purest form of salt owing to its unprocessed form, is used during fasting which has cooling properties as compared to other salts.
+Rock salt or sendha namak is the purest form of salt owing to its unprocessed form, is used during fasting which has cooling properties as compared to other salts.
 It is low in sodium and high in potassium hence helps to keep a balance of electrolytes in the body without affecting the blood pressure levels.

-Always eat handful of Dry fruits
+Always eat a handful of dry fruits

 Eat at regular intervals